tiberiuichim/presentations/volto-pluggables/slides.md

 <!-- _class: lead invert -->

 <!--
-The global state is always in flux, and it doesn't always model real data coming from the server or what not, but also the state of interactions.
-Trying to model all these transient things as configuration will be really hard and we'll just end up relying on a lot of documentation and lookup keys.
+The global state is always in flux, and it doesn't just model real data coming from the server, but also the state of interactions.
+Trying to model all these transient things as configuration would be really hard and we'll just end up relying on a lot of documentation and lookup keys.
 -->